Biden breaks his silence: Inside his decision to forcefully denounce Trump

 “I hope this moment does mark a turning point,” Rep. Cori Bush (D-Mo.) said after Biden spoke.
 “We need to talk about Donald Trump, what his presidency meant for this country.”

-Bush said Biden has a responsibility to use the bully pulpit of the presidency to speak out against Trump because more vulnerable communities who have been active in protesting the former president remain at risk from his agenda.
+Bush said Biden has a responsibility to use the bully pulpit of the presidency to speak out against Trump because more-vulnerable communities who have been active in protesting the former president are at risk from his agenda.

 “I look forward to seeing how he pushes harder in making sure that we know that the former president who has the power, the authority to really set the tone for what happens in this country and abroad, what he did, so that we can help to change that,” she said.